 - Change your voice: Many of our clients have a strong digital presence and we were aware that while people were required to isolate at home during the pandemic, many would have more time to spend online.
 As a result, we recommended a change in voice for our clients, so they were providing lighthearted and uplifting or informative content to people looking for support.
 This also saw us shift our focus away from regularly promoting products, to instead promote the brand through relevant and valuable content reflecting the current needs of their audiences.

 - Catch up regularly and adapt: After creating our best, worst and middle case scenarios we continue to have weekly catch ups with all of our clients to discuss any market changes, opportunities and to prepare for what we expect to happen next.
 This leads into us creating content on a weekly basis that is hyper-relevant to the current situation and can be discussed and approved week-by-week.

 Pivot in the Right Direction

 The outbreak of COVID-19 has drastically changed the way many businesses operate, and the effects will no doubt remain long after the pandemic.
 It’s a reminder that nothing is certain.
 Therefore, it’s best to be flexible, adaptable and ready for anything.
 It’s impossible to predict with absolute certainty what the next global challenge will look like, which makes it difficult to prepare for.
 But readying yourself, your team and your procedures for a quick and efficient pivot is always valuable.

-Sarah Park is the Digital Director in Mulberry’s Melbourne office and oversees the development of digital marketing strategies for clients to drive brand awareness, and ultimately sales.
+Sarah Park is the Digital Director at Mulberry Marketing Communications, an award-winning full-service B2B communications agency based in Chicago, London and Australia.
+She oversees the development of digital marketing strategies for clients to drive brand awareness, and ultimately sales.